elbruno/ai-aspire-blazor-chat-quickstart-csharp/README.md

 The repository includes all the infrastructure and configuration needed to provision the solution resources and deploy the app to [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview) using the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview).

+Check the resources section to find supporting videos with an overview of the project, and a step-by-step video to demo the delpoyt to Azure.

 ***Note:** The current solution uses [.NET Aspire Community Toolkit Ollama integration](https://learn.microsoft.com/en-us/dotnet/aspire/community-toolkit/ollama?tabs=dotnet-cli%2Cdocker) to include and deploy a Phi-3.5 model without the need to install ollama locally.*

 * [Features](#features)